dTOOR/TheCyrclePhone4G/README.md

 A brief README.md overview and a copy of all the open source licenses which pertain to our product.

 MEDIA:
-Logos, brand guidelines, team photos - all the info necessary to talk about dTOOR & The Cyrcle Phone
+Logos, brand guidelines, team photos